Alice Low (suffragist): Suffrage activism

 She shared the platform with Dr Elsie Inglis and Chrystal MacMillan at another meeting of the Edinburgh NUWSS in the Café Oak Hall in February 1909.
 Low gave "a spirited address", encouraging men to support women in obtaining the vote.
 A guest speaker was Miss J A Scott from New Zealand, where women already had the vote;

 Mrs Philip Snowden was the main speaker at a meeting in April 1909 in Duns Drill Hall with Mrs Kennedy Fraser and Alice Low.
 After the principal speech, Low took the opportunity to note that local branch membership of the suffrage society had increased from 40 members in August 1908 to 120 at the current time.
 A debate on the motion "That the franchise should be granted to duly qualified women, on the same terms as it is or may be granted to men" took place in Coldstream in April 1909.
 Low and Mrs Hope of Sunwick spoke in support of the motion, which was opposed by Mrs Neville (whose paper was read by her husband) and Lord Dunglass, the father of future Prime Minister Sir Alex Douglas-Home.
 The motion was carried by forty votes to ten, although there were many abstentions.

 Low brought an "impenetrable array of arguments" against the Anti-Suffragists at a meeting in Swinton Manor in May 1909.
 Analysing the Anti-Suffragist Manifesto, she produced counter-arguments to each point.

 In June, Low spoke in the Edinburgh Café on how men had gained the vote, and the connections between relevant legislation and the industries that employed women.
 Her sister Jessica spoke on how women had been treated in bygone days by primitive man.

 Nearly 500 people at the Literary Institute in Mid Calder in July were an appreciative audience to hear Low, Dr Inglis, Miss Lees and Wilhelmina Lamond.
-In August 1909, Low joined the NUWSS Highland campaign, speaking first in Kingussie, then later in the month in Pitlochry where they had a "disgraceful reception" according to the newspaper report.
+In August 1909, Low joined the NUWSS Highland campaign on bicycles with Wilhelmina (Elizabeth) Lamond and Liza Gordon, speaking first in Kingussie, then Aviemore and Newtonmore.
+Low's description in Common Cause provides a good insight into the way they promoted meetings, using posters and chalking of pavements.

+The tour continued to Pitlochry where they had a "disgraceful reception" according to the newspaper report.
 Despite interruptions, the singing of "Antonio" and other songs, Low and Lamond "pluckily" continued their speeches.
 The same month, Helen Fraser and Lisa Gordon joined Low and Lamond at a Ladies' meeting in Perth jointly organised by NUWSS and the Edinburgh Society for Women's Suffrage.
 The meeting took place indoors in the Guild Hall in the afternoon, with a further outdoor meeting in the evening.